top of page

 4.jpg

-D-Day – the preparation
+D-Day – The Preparation

-“During this time, we had all been ordered to turn in one jumpsuit to be impregnated with some kind of stuff” —“We received our jumpsuits and put those suckers on.
+“During this time, we had all been ordered to turn in one jumpsuit to be impregnated with some kind of stuff” — “We received our jumpsuits and put those suckers on.
 I want to tell all they were the lousiest, coldest, the clammiest, the stiffest, the stinkiest articles of clothing that were ever dreamed up to be worn by individuals” – Edward Jeziorski, 507th PIR (1)

 5.jpg

 Members of F/506 PIR, 101st Airborne read Eisenhower’s Crusade letter on board their airplane before they leave for landing zones in Normandy.
 1Lt Carl MacDowell, (jumpmaster) Sitting left are Pfc.
 Don Emelander, Pfc.
 Tom Alley.
 Sitting right T/4 Bill Green.
 5 June 1944.
-Notice the white residue and slightly darker uniforms.
+Notice the white CC-2 residue and slightly darker uniforms.

 6.jpg